-For an in-depth look at the state's waterfowl hunting laws and rules, visit wildlife.utah.gov/rules.
+For an in-depth look at the state's waterfowl hunting rules, visit wildlife.utah.gov/rules.
+For Utah's wildlife laws and statutes, visit le.utah.gov/xcode/code.html.

-You can use the references in the guidebook-such as Utah Code § 23-20-3 and Utah Admin.
-Rule R657-9-6-to search the Division's website for the detailed statute or rule that underpins the guidebook summary.
+Then use the references in the guide-book-such as Utah Admin.
+Rule R657-9-6 and Utah Code § 23-20-3-to find the detailed law or rule that underpins the guidebook summary.